The specific purpose of the General Educational Development (GED) Tests is

-Registering for the GED Test You can register online to take the GED Test at www.ged.com.
-Although registration is done online, the tests will actually be administered on computer at an official GED testing site that you select during registration.
+Registering for the GED Test You can register online to take the computer based GED Test at www.ged.com or register online for the paper-based HiSet GED at https://hiset.ets.org/.
 All testing fees must be paid at the time of scheduling.

 The cost to take the GED tests is $30 per test module.
 A total of 4 test modules comprise the GED Test.
 Test fees must be paid at the time of registration.

 An additional fee will be required by the Regional Office of Education for the county of residence in order to obtain an Illinois High School Equivalency Certificate ($10) and/or an official transcript of GED scores ($10) after successful completion of the GED tests and the Illinois Constitution test.

 The entire 4-module 2014 GED test will be about 8 1/4 hours long with the timing as follows:

 - Reasoning through Language Arts is 150 minutes (including a 10-minute break)